linkedin/iris/docs/source/quickstart.rst

     Hello world! {{ notes }}

 Clone the template, make the change, then publish the new template.
 This will deactivate the previous version of the template.
-The “Example plan” escalation plan will use the new version of “test\_template” when it creates a message from now on, ignoring the previous version.
-Let’s check it out by testing “Example plan” again.
-We should get a call now saying “Hello world!
-This is a note.”
+The "Example plan" escalation plan will use the new version of "test\_template" when it creates a message from now on, ignoring the previous version.
+Let’s check it out by testing "Example plan" again.
+We should get a call now saying "Hello world!
+This is a note."

 A deeper look at applications
 -----------------------------